How the council and cabinet work

 Councillors (who are also referred to as 'members') are democratically accountable to residents of their ward.
 The overriding duty of councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them.
 Each year a Mayor and Deputy Mayor is appointed to lead the ceremonial and civic duties of the Borough.
 The council also appoints a Leader who oversees the overall management and direction of the council in consultation with senior officers.
 Councillors have agreed a code of conduct to ensure high standards in the way they undertake their duties.

-The council and is run by a majority Conservative administration and the cabinet is made up of councillors from the Conservative Party.
-The composition of the council is as follows:
+Following the May 2014 Borough Elections, the Conservatives retained control of the London Borough of Hillingdon and it's administration and the cabinet is therefore made up of councillors from the Conservative Party.
+There is an Opposition Labour Group.
+The composition of the Council is as follows:

 All councillors meet together as the full council.
 Meetings are normally open to the public.
 Here councillors decide the council's overall polices and set the budget each year.
 The council debates issues of current interest, considers and approves proposals from the cabinet and appoints councillors to sit on the various council committees and on outside bodies.